taybin/crow/README.md

 end
 ```

+This declares a message `print` with one field, `text`.
+It then declares a class `OUTPUT` with one behavior which accepts messages composed of one `print` message.
+It concats the `text` field of the message with the integer id `here.X`. `here` can be thought of as similar to `this` or `self` in an OOP language. `X` is the id of the class.

+In `main`, we create a `print` message named `bottle`.
+We don't instantiate a class, but we do get a reference to its type with the `symbol()` procedure.

+`every i := 1 to 3 do` is a standard for-loop in Icon.
+In its body, we send the `bottle` message to three `OUTPUT`.
+The model for MDC is there is a two dimensional grid for these nodes, and each one can have one or more classes at each node.
+For Crow, I simplified this to just a one dimensional array.
+Thus, `<s,i>` for the symbol and the location.

+The runtime then ensures the messages go to three different locations and handles calling the behaviors that match at each location.

 #### Other examples

 There are other examples for simple problems like generating primes and fibanocci sequences.
 I am not able to explain how they work.
 The implementations were transcribed from MDC-90 examples, and they ran and had the correct results, but in 2000 I had a hard time understanding how they were working.
 Now, looking at these undocumented examples, I have an even harder time.